jonahgolden/Solar_potential_calculator/README.md

-Solar Calculator
+Solar Potential Calculator
-Jonah Golden, 2015-11-08
+Jonah Golden, 2018-11-08

 10-Minute Plan: This plan is meant to give readers and contributors a general layout of the code and documents contained within this project.